Ramón Laso: Later murders

 In 2010, after the disappearances but prior to his arrest, Laso had a relationship with another woman and attempted to start yet another simultaneously with a recently divorced neighbour.
 When the neighbour refused, Laso sneaked into her basement and left a rose taped to a dead bird.
 The next day, the woman had a car accident and was informed that someone had manipulated the brakes.

 Trial and sentence

 Laso manifested several times that he looked forward to the trial, believing that no jury could condemn him of murder without a body.
 However, he was pronounced guilty of both counts and subsequently sentenced to 30 years in prison, in 2014.
 The Supreme Court of Spain upheld the sentence in 2016.

-Laso's orchard was expropriated after the investigation and a road built over it.
+Laso's orchard was expropriated after the investigation and a road was built over it.

 In media

 Laso's murders and their investigation were the subject of the book Sin Cadáver ("Without a Body"), by Spanish journalist and criminologist Fátima Llambrich.